Complications Arising from New Born Jaundice

 Risks associated with newborn jaundice

-As with any condition, there are serious risks to your baby or she develops jaundice.
+As with any condition, there are serious risks to your baby if he or she develops jaundice.
 They include:

 Bilirubin toxicity is caused by what is called unconjugated bilirubin anion.
 This anion attaches to the surface of the cells, causing the surface to become weak, which allows the bilirubin anions to enter the cells.